AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/add-trigger-to-simple-scenario.md

 ---
 # Add a trigger module to a basic scenario

-Trigger modules are type of module that are placed at the beginning of a scenario.
+Trigger modules are placed at the beginning of a scenario.
 These modules begin a scenario execution when specific criteria when there has been a change in a given service.
 The change can be a creation of new records, deletion of a records, update of a records, and so on.

 Polling modules check the service at a set time interval and return information about changes that occurred during that time interval.
 If there have been no changes, the trigger does not execute the scenario.